open-solid/bus/README.md

 ### Dispatching Message with the Bus

 Think of the "bus" as a mail delivery system for your messages.
-It follows a specific path, decided by some rules (middleware), to send your messages.
+It follows a specific path, decided by some rules (middleware), to send your message and handle it.

 Here's a snippet on how to set it up and dispatch a message: